 In 2013 and 2014, the RICADV launched a public awareness campaign to help bystanders "Know More and Do More" to end domestic violence in Rhode Island.

 The 2013 campaign focused on empowering individuals to take action.
-Then in 2014, we engaged communities and organizations to create more widespread and lasting change.
-No one can do everything, but each of us can do something.
-Together, we can end domestic violence.
+Then in 2014, we engaged communities and organizations to get involved, as a strategy to create more widespread, sustainable change.

 KNOW MORE VIDEO PROJECT: